dbc60/blog/content/note/2016-09-12-0953-powershell-notes.md

 Beginning in Windows PowerShell 3.0, $MyInvocation has the following new properties.

-- `PSScriptRoot`: Contains the full path to the script that invoked the current command.
+-- PSScriptRoot: Contains the full path to the script that invoked the current command.
 The value of this property is populated only when the caller is a script.
-- `PSCommandPath`: Contains the full path and file name of the script that invoked the current command.
+-- PSCommandPath: Contains the full path and file name of the script that invoked the current command.
 The value of this property is populated only when the caller is a script.